CORSMAL/Visual/README.md

 # Container Localisation and Mass Estimation with an RGB-D Camera

-This repository contains the methodology proposed by Visual team in CORSMAL challenge (Task 4).
+This repository contains the methodology proposed by Visual team in CORSMAL challenge (Task 4) and accepted at ICASSP 2022 conference.

 We propose a method to provide an estimation of the empty container mass exploiting RGB-D data coming from a fixed frontal view, using a two-stage pipeline.
 The first stage employs a detection and segmentation network to locate the container.
 The second part uses a simple and lightweight encoder to provide the actual mass estimation.
 <p align="center">